awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 + Security groups for pods can't be used with Windows nodes\.
 + Security groups for pods can't be used with clusters configured for the `IPv6` family that contain Amazon EC2 nodes\.
 You can however, use security groups for pods with clusters configured for the `IPv6` family that contain only Fargate nodes\.
 For more information, see [Tutorial: Assigning `IPv6` addresses to pods and services](cni-ipv6.md)\.
 + Security groups for pods are supported by most [Nitro\-based](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) Amazon EC2 instance families, including the `m5`, `c5`, `r5`, `p3`, `m6g`, `c6g`, and `r6g` instance families\.
 The `t3` instance family is not supported\.
 For a complete list of supported instances, see the [https://github.com/aws/amazon-vpc-resource-controller-k8s/blob/master/pkg/aws/vpc/limits.go](https://github.com/aws/amazon-vpc-resource-controller-k8s/blob/master/pkg/aws/vpc/limits.go) file on Github\.
 Your nodes must be one of the listed instance types that have `IsTrunkingCompatible: true` in that file\.
-+ If you're also using pod security policies to restrict access to pod mutation, then the `eks-vpc-resource-controller` and `vpc-resource-controller` Kubernetes service accounts must be specified in the Kubernetes `ClusterRoleBinding` for the `role` that your `psp` is assigned to\.
++ If you're also using pod security policies to restrict access to pod mutation, then the `eks:vpc-resource-controller` Kubernetes User must be specified in the Kubernetes `ClusterRoleBinding` for the `role` that your `psp` is assigned to\.
 If you're using the [default Amazon EKS `psp`, `role`, and `ClusterRoleBinding`](pod-security-policy.md#default-psp), this is the `eks:podsecuritypolicy:authenticated` `ClusterRoleBinding`\.
-For example, you add the service accounts to the `subjects:` section, as shown in the following example:
+For example, you add the User to the `subjects:` section, as shown in the following example:

   ```
   ...